zbynekdrlik/obs-yt-player/docs/04-guidelines.md

 - Each module has single responsibility
 - Protect shared state through `state.py` accessors
 - Wrap worker loops in `try/except`
+- All module imports must be relative within the package

 ## Logging Guidelines
 - Use thread-aware logging to handle OBS's behavior with background threads